2026 Family Guide

 FROM POINTS EAST-SUFFOLK COUNTY

 To Exit 35 (Wellwood Avenue).
-Follow Wellwood Avenue, north, past the Long Island National Cemetery, just past Newsday.
-Turn right after Newsday onto Colonial Springs Road.
+Follow Wellwood Avenue, north, past the Long Island National Cemetery.
+Turn right after onto Colonial Springs Road.
 The entrance is 1 mile on your left.

 VIA THE LONG ISLAND RAILROAD